mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level6.hs "insertSorted ::"
 ```

-The structure is more or less the same as `insertSortedList` originally, but
+The structure is more or less the same as `insertSortedList`, but
 now type safe!
 We basically use our handy helper function `decideInsert` to
 dictate where we go.
 I also used a helper function `sConsMin` to insert into
 the recursive case